 Another region is the frontal regions of the prefrontal cortex—areas involved in controlling attention.
 Again, this should be no surprise: They’re focusing their attention in their meditation, so they’re getting more control over it, and they’re strengthening its neural basis.

 What’s more, research has also shown that it’s possible to slow the loss of our brain cells.
 Normally, we lose about 10,000 brain cells a day.
 That may sound horrible, but we were born with 1.1 trillion.
 We also have several thousand born each day, mainly in the hippocampus, in what’s called neurogenesis.
-So losing 10,000 a day isn’t that big a deal, but the net bottom line is that a typical 80 year old will have lost about 4 percent of his or her brain mass—it’s called “cortical thinning with aging.”
+So losing 10,000 a day isn’t that big a deal, but the net bottom line is that a typical 80 year old will have lost about 4 percent of their brain mass—it’s called “cortical thinning with aging.”
 It’s a normal process.

 But in one study, researchers compared meditators and non-meditators.
 In the graph to the left, the meditators are the blue circles and the non-meditators are the red squares, comparing people of the same age.
 The non-meditators experienced normal cortical thinning in those two brain regions I mentioned above, along with a third, the somatosensory cortex.